 Finally, our method to purify RNA-binding proteins in yeast is out!
 The research paper in Methods gives a complete overview over all steps of the interactome capture approach and provides a comprehensive discussion on the background.

-The article is open access (CC-BY license) and will have a pubmed link soon.
+The article is open access (CC-BY license) and can be found here.

 RNA-protein interactions have been studied intensively in recent years.
 Particularly novel methods such as mRNA interactome capture led to discovery of hundreds of novel RNA-binding proteins (RBPs).
 However, many of these recently identified RBPs lack classical RNA-binding domains.